San Michele Maggiore, Pavia: Architecture

 The aisles have matronaea with statical function.
 The four chapels in correspondence of the second and four spans of the aisles are a later addition. under the apse, which has a large 16th-century fresco, is the high altar (1383) housing the remains of Sts.
 Ennodius and Eleucadius.
 The presbytery has fragments of a notable pavement mosaic with the Labours of the Months and mythological themes.
 In the transept there is a two meter high crucifix, coated in silver leaf and commissioned by the abbess of the monastery of Santa Maria Teodote Raingarda in the second half of the 10th century.
 The crucifix was moved to this basilica after the suppression of the monastery in 1799.

+In the right transept are preserved the large Altarpiece of Saint Stephen, created around 1496 by Giacomo Del Maino, and, in the adjoining chapel, another wooden work: a Nativity scene carved in 1473 by Baldino da Surso.

 The cross of the Abbess Raingarda, 963–965.

 Altar of the Virgin: the altarpiece, depicting the Virgin between Saints Rocco and Sebastian was executed by Guglielmo Caccia in 1601.
 In the left arm of the transept there is the altar of Santa Lucia, whose altarpiece, depicting the martyrdom of the saint, is also the work of Guglielmo Caccia and the baroque altar of Sant'Anna, rich in Baroque stucco, which houses a painting representing the Virgin and Child, St Joseph and St Anne by the Novarese painter Pietro Antonio de Pietri.
 The crypt, with a nave and two aisles, is located immediately under the altar: it houses beautifully decorated capitals and the monument of the Blessed Martino Salimbene (1491).
-To the left of the crypt altar, there is a small marble statue depicting the Madonna and Child, perhaps from the Pisan or Sienese school of the 13th-14th century.
+To the left of the altar is a small marble statue depicting the Madonna and Child, in the Late Gothic style, created by Cristoforo Mantegazza between 1455 and 1465.
 Next to the altar in the crypt is the treasure of Saint Brice, a group of liturgical furnishings from the 12th century consisting of a thurible, a bronze bell, a silver-plated copper vessel with set glass, some wooden pyxes and fragments of fabric of silk and gold threads, found in 1402 in the church of San Martino Siccomario and brought in 1407 to the church of Santa Maria Capella in Pavia.
 In 1810, when the church of Santa Maria Capella (documented from 970) was deconsecrated, the treasure was transferred to the basilica.
 The furnishings are kept inside wooden cases with friezes in silver foil dating back to 1765 and were erroneously believed up to 1863 to be relics of Brice of Tours, while in reality the objects belonged to an individual named Brice who was not better identified.